sivagms/acrdocs/container-registry-get-started-azure-cli.md

 az acr create -n myRegistry -g myResourceGroup -l southcentralus --app-id xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx -r Owner
 ```

-* `app-id` is the Id for an existing service principal.
+* `--app-id` is the Id for an existing service principal.

 * `--role` or `-r` grants the service principal access to the registry with the specified role name (in this example, Owner).